luthfisolahudin/toolbox-cache-generator/README.md

 Used for generate JetBrains Toolbox `intellij_projects.json` from IDE recent project files.
+Tested on Windows 10.

 ---